I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlverifyversioninfo.md

 <p>To verify a range of system versions, a driver can call <b>RtlVerifyVersionInfo</b> twice, once to verify a lower bound on the system version and once to verify an upper bound on the system version.</p>

-<p><b>RtlVerifyVersionInfo</b> enables a driver to easily verify the presence of a required set of operating system attributes. <b>RtlVerifyVersionInfo</b> is the kernel-mode equivalent of the user-mode <b>VerifyVersionInfo</b> function in the Windows SDK.
-See the example in the Windows SDK that shows how to verify the system version.</p>

-<p>Typically, <b>RtlVerifyVersionInfo</b> returns STATUS_SUCCESS only if all comparisons succeed.
-However, the major version, minor version, and service pack version are tested in a sequential manner in the following way:</p>

-<p>If the major version exceeds the minimum required, then the minor version and service pack version are not tested.
-For example, if the current major version is 6.0, a test for a system greater than or equal to version 5.1 service pack 1 succeeds.
-The minor version and service pack version are not tested.</p>

-<p>If the minor version exceeds the minimum required, then the service pack version is not tested.
-For example, if the current major version is 5.2, a test for a system version greater than or equal to version 5.1 service pack 1 succeeds.
-The service pack version is not tested.</p>

-<p>If the major service pack version exceeds the minimum required, then the minor service pack version is not tested.</p>

-<p>To verify a range of system versions, a driver can call <b>RtlVerifyVersionInfo</b> twice, once to verify a lower bound on the system version and once to verify an upper bound on the system version.</p>

 ## -requirements
 <table>
 <tr>